 Introduction to the Stock Market

-The workings of the stock market can be a great source of confusion for many people.
-Some people believe investing is a form of gambling; and feel that if you invest, you will more than likely end up losing your money.
+The workings of the stock market can be confusing.
+Some people believe investing is a form of gambling and feel that, if you invest, you will likely end up losing your money.

 These fears can stem from the personal experiences of family members and friends who suffered similar fates or lived through the Great Depression.
-These feelings are typically not grounded in facts.
-Someone who believes in this line of thinking likely doesn’t have an in-depth understanding of the stock market and why it exists.
+These feelings are understandable but aren't grounded in facts.
+Someone who believes in this line of thinking may not have an in-depth understanding of the stock market, why it exists, and how it works.

-Their investment style can be called blind faith, or perhaps it's limited to a sentiment such as, “This stock is going up...we should buy it."
+This investment style could be called blind faith, or perhaps it's limited to a sentiment such as, “This stock is going up—we should buy it."
 Though it may not seem so on the surface, this group is in far more danger than the first.
-They tend to invest by following the masses, and then wonder why they only achieve mediocre, or in some cases, devastating, results.
+They tend to invest by following the masses and then wonder why they only achieve mediocre, or, in some cases, devastating results.

-Upon learning a few techniques, the average investor can evaluate the balance sheet of a company, and following a few relatively simple calculations, arrive at their own interpretation of the real, or intrinsic value of a company and its stock.
+Upon learning a few techniques, the average investor can evaluate the balance sheet of a company and, following a few relatively simple calculations, arrive at their own interpretation of the real value of a company and its stock.

 Growing a Business With Equity

 When learning how to value a company, it helps to understand the nature of a business and the stock market.
-Almost every large corporation started out as a small, mom-and-pop operation, and through growth, became financial giants.
+Almost every large corporation started as a small, mom-and-pop operation and, through growth, became a financial giant.

-Consider Walmart, Amazon and McDonald's.
+Consider Walmart, Amazon, and McDonald's.
 Walmart was originally a single-store business in Arkansas.
 Amazon.com began as an online bookseller in a garage.
-McDonald's was once a small restaurant of which no one outside of San Bernardino, California had ever heard.
+McDonald's was once a small restaurant that no one outside of San Bernardino, California, had ever heard of.
 How did these small companies grow from tiny, hometown enterprises to three of the largest businesses in the American economy?
-They raised capital by selling stock in themselves.
+They raised capital by selling stocks.

 As a company grows, it continues to face the hurdle of raising enough money to fund ongoing expansion.
-Owners generally have two options to overcome this.
-They can either borrow the money from a bank or venture capitalist or sell part of the business to investors and use the money to fund growth.
-Companies often take out a bank loan, because it's typically easy to acquire, and very useful, up to a point.
+Owners generally have two options to overcome this: They can either borrow the money from a bank or venture capitalist or they can sell part of the business to investors and use the money to fund growth.
+Companies often take out a bank loan because it's typically easy to acquire and very useful, up to a point.

 Banks won't always lend money to companies, and over-eager managers may try to borrow too much, which adds a lot of debt to the company balance sheet and hurts its performance metrics.
 Factors such as these often provoke smaller, growing businesses to issue stock.
 In exchange for giving up a tiny fraction of ownership control, they receive cash to expand the business.

-In addition to money that doesn’t have to be paid back, going public, as it's called when a company sells stock in itself for the first time, gives the business managers and owners a new tool.
-Instead of paying cash for certain transactions such as an acquisition of another company or business line, they can use their own stock.
+Going public provides a company with money that doesn’t have to be paid back.
+It also gives the business managers and owners a new tool.
+Instead of paying cash for certain transactions, such as the acquisition of another company or business line, they can use their own stock.

 How Is Stock Issued?

 They research their options and find out that they need over $4 million to expand.
-Not wanting to borrow money and have to make debt and interest payments again, they decide to raise money by offering equity to potential shareholders, so they sell stock in their company.
+Not wanting to borrow money and make debt and interest payments again, they decide to raise funds by offering equity to potential shareholders, so they sell stock in their company.

 The company approaches an underwriter for the stock offering, such as Goldman Sachs or JP Morgan, who digs into their financial statements and determines the value of the business.
 As mentioned before, ABC Furniture earns $500,000 after-tax profit each year.
 It also has a book value of $3 million, which means the value of the land, building, inventory, and other assets, after covering the company’s debt.
 The underwriter researches and discovers the average furniture stock trades on the market at 20 times its company's earnings.

-The young couple, now in their 30’s, must decide how much of the company they are willing to sell.
-Right now, they own 100 percent of the business.
+The young couple, now in their 30s, must decide how much of the company they are willing to sell.
+Right now, they own 100% of the business.
 The more company shares they sell, the more cash they’ll raise, but they must keep in mind that by selling more, they’ll be giving up a larger part of their ownership.
 As the company grows, that ownership will be worth more, so a wise entrepreneur would not sell more than he or she had to.

-After discussing it, the couple decides to keep 60 percent of the company and sell the other 40 percent to the public as stock.
-When you do the math, this means that they will keep $7.8 million worth of the business, and because they own a majority of the stock, greater than 50 percent, they will still be in control of the store.
+After discussing it, the couple decides to keep 60% of the company and sell the other 40% to the public as stock.
+When you do the math, this means that they will keep $7.8 million worth of the business (60% of the $13 million value).
+Because they own a majority of the stock, greater than 50%, they will still be in control of the store.

-The other 40 percent of the stock that they sold to the public has a value of $5.2 million.
+The other 40% of the stock that they want to sell to the public has a value of $5.2 million.
 The underwriter finds investors who want to buy the stock and gives a check for $5.2 million to the couple.

 Their business performs even better in the new branches.
 The two new stores make around $800,000 a year in profit each, while the old store still makes the same $500,000.
 Between the three stores, ABC now makes an annual profit of $2.1 million.

-Although they don’t have the flexibility of a small business or the freedom to simply close shop anymore, their company is now valued at $51 million.
+Although they no longer have the flexibility of a small business or the freedom to simply close shop, their company is now valued at $51 million.
 You would reach this by multiplying their new earnings of $2.1 million per year by 20 (the average furniture stock multiple mentioned earlier) and add the company's latest book value of $9 million since each store has a book value of $3 million.
-The couple’s 60 percent stake now has a total worth of $30.6 million.
+The couple’s 60% stake now has a total worth of $30.6 million.

 With this example, it’s easy to see how small businesses seem to explode in value when they go public.
 The original owners of the company, in a sense, become wealthier overnight.
 Before, the amount they could take out of the business was limited to the profit that was generated.
 Now, the owners can sell their shares in the company at any time, raising cash quickly.